box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/5-connect-box-functions.md

   </Message>
 </Choice>

-The code will capture all groups in the enterprise, then loop through each one.

-If the group name matches the Slack channel ID, the group ID is returned.
+The code fetches all the groups in the enterprise, and then tries to match the Slack channel ID to the group name.
+If any of the groups matches, the group ID is returned.

 If there are no matches, a new Box group is created and the ID of the group is returned for use.
 The group will be named after the Slack channel ID since that